xeniaalex3/xeniaalex3/README.md

 **👉 [My Portfolio](https://xeniaonescu.site/) 👈**

-* 🎓 &nbsp; I graduated as an Application Developer from O’Clock School;
-* 💼 &nbsp; I’ve been working as a Front-end Developer since 2022;
+* 🎓 &nbsp; I graduated as an Application Developer from O’Clock School and have been working as a Front-end Developer since 2022;
-* 🌱 &nbsp; For over 3 years, I’ve been focused on web development, mainly using **TypeScript, React, Next.js, UI Design, Design Systems and CI/CD**;
+* 🌱 &nbsp; For over 3 years, I’ve been focused on building modern web applications using **TypeScript, React, Next.js, UI Design, Design Systems and CI/CD**, with a strong emphasis on clean, scalable and user-focused interfaces;
-* 🧠 &nbsp; I enjoy building clean, scalable and user-focused interfaces, with attention to performance and detail;
+* 🧠 &nbsp; I care deeply about performance, detail and creating smooth user experiences;
-* 🧘‍♀️ &nbsp; I practice yoga and meditation daily, which helps me stay focused and balanced;
+* 🧘‍♀️ &nbsp; Outside of tech, I practice yoga and meditation daily, which helps me stay focused and balanced;
-* 🌍 &nbsp; I love traveling and discovering new perspectives;
+* 🌍 &nbsp; I enjoy traveling and discovering new cultures;
-* 📈 &nbsp; I’m interested in investments, finance and personal development;
-* 📚 &nbsp; I enjoy reading, from tech to self-improvement and finance;
-* 🎨 &nbsp; I have a strong interest in Renaissance art and aesthetics;
+* 🎨 &nbsp; I also enjoy visiting art exhibitions, especially Renaissance art;

 <h2> 🛠 &nbsp;Tech Stack </h2>